How to get the best sleep ever.

-Whether you’re trying to kick an addiction, be there for someone who is, or just plain live healthier, sleep is crucial to reaching all your goals.
+Whether you’re trying to kick an addiction, be there for someone who is, or just plain live healthier in long-term recovery, sleep is crucial to reaching all your goals.
 If you're having trouble sleeping, it affects everything from your sex drive to your memory.
 But if you’re reading this, you don’t need me to tell you that sleep is important.
 You get it, right?

 So why are you still tossing and turning, obsessively flipping your pillow to the cool side, serenading your cat, or scrolling through your Netflix queue at four in the morning?
 Where are all the sheep and why can’t you count them?
 What is the problem, and more importantly, what is the solution?
 Just like you brush your teeth and eat three meals a day (or try to), your sleep cycle needs some care to ensure a good night’s rest.
-So what’s the most common problem for people who have trouble sleeping?
+So how can you give you give your sleep cycle the tune up it needs to get the zzz's you want?

-Here it is: better bedtime habits.
-Improving your sleep habits can take you from spending sleepless nights scrolling through your Instagram feed to dreaming sweet, sweet dreams.
+The key to getting dreamy: better bedtime habits.
+Improving your sleep habits can take you from spending sleepless nights scrolling through your Instagram feed to getting a solid 8 to 10 every night.
 In 2015, the CDC recognized insufficient sleep as a public health problem, and recommended better sleeping habits as the solution.

-Here are the best ways to help you get the sleep ever - (Hint: there’s room to improve around the clock!)
+Here are the best ways to help you get the sleep you deserve.
+(Hint: there’s room to improve around the clock!)

 During the Day